Initially, many people who find themselves with a dry or drought garden, may believe their options will be limited and their gardens will be dull.

-Succulents, such as sedums are great drought resistant plants.
-They are able to store water in their fleshy leaves and stems.
-Their compact heads ooze nectar during the late summer, and are loved by bees and other pollinating insects.
+They are able to store water in their fleshy leaves and stems during wetter spells, and draw on that moisture when needed.
+Their compact flower heads ooze nectar during the late summer, and are loved by bees and other pollinating insects.

 Many herbs can tolerate dry conditions.
 Try:

-Many wildflowers are well adapted to tolerate dry conditions, and most prefer nutrient-low soils.
-Excellent drought plants that attract bees and other pollinators include:
+Many wildflowers are well adapted to tolerate dry conditions, and thrive on low-nutrient soils.

 Phacelia - Scorpion weed